 There are at least 50 good and newsworthy reasons why you would want to send out a media release on behalf of your

-the internet and rise of social media communications, media releases were designed specifically and exclusively for journalists.
+nonprofit organization.
+Before the internet and rise of social media communications, media releases were designed specifically and exclusively for journalists.
 And, 90% or more of the media releases often ended up unread, overlooked and unpublished.
 Today, media releases posted online are available to anyone with an internet connection and an interest in whatever it is that your organization does.

 Savvy PR professionals use media releases to communicate directly with their audiences including customers, donors, funders, volunteers and the media.

 Here are fifty reasons you might want to send out a media release: